Generic Error Bounds for the Generalized Lasso with Sub-Exponential Data: Introduction

 The \emph{exponential Orlicz space} $L_{\psi_\alpha}$ is then denoted by

 The elements of the exponential Orlicz spaces $L_{\psi_1}$ and $L_{\psi_2}$ are called \emph{sub-exponential} and \emph{sub-Gaussian random variables}, respectively. \end{definition} The notions of sub-exponentiality and sub-Gaussianity impose restrictions on the tails of a random variable, which must not be ``too heavy''.
-This intuition gives rise to several equivalent versions of Definition~\ref{def_sg_se}, which are summarized in Proposition~\ref{prop_sg_se_properties} in Appendix~\ref{sec:app:facts}; for a more detailed introduction, we refer to \citet[Chap.~2~\&~3]{ver18}.
-The role model of sub-Gaussian random variables is clearly the normal distribution, with which they share many important properties, especially ``rotation invariance'' (in the sense of \emph{Hoeffding's inequality}, see Theorem~\ref{thm_hoeff_ineq}).
-The latter does not remain valid for the larger class of sub-exponential random variables, for which one may show a version of \emph{Bernstein's inequality} instead (see Theorem~\ref{thm_bern_ineq}).
-This fact particularly indicates that working with sub-exponential sample data is more challenging than in the sub-Gaussian case.
+This intuition gives rise to several equivalent versions of Definition~\ref{def_sg_se}, which are summarized in Proposition~\ref{prop_sg_se_properties} in Appendix~\ref{sec:app:facts}; for a more detailed introduction, we refer to \citep[Chap.~2~\&~3]{ver18}.

 The definition of sub-Gaussian and sub-exponential random vectors is characterized by their one-dimensional marginals (i.e., projections onto one-dimensional subspaces): \begin{definition}[Sub-Gaussian/sub-exponential random vectors] For a random vector $x \in\nobreak \R^p$ and $\alpha \in \{1,2\}$, we set